-Note Conduit Comment А 2 in.
+Note Conduit Comment A 2 in.
 RGS nipple With lock nuts and grounding bushings or use lock nuts with piercing screw and plastic bushing, 2-1/2 - 3 in. long. В 1 in.
 RGS nipple With lock nuts and grounding bushings or use lock nuts with piercing screw and plastic bushing С 2 in.
 RGS For Instrument Transformer Secondary Connections D 3/4 in 1 in.
-EMT or PVC Ground Connection #8 or larger connection to ground bus Е 1/2 - 1 in.
+EMT or PVC Ground Connection #8 or larger connection to ground bus E 1/2 - 1 in.
 EMT, PVC or RGS Phone line (POTS line) - Suggest 4 pair Cat 5 F 1/2 - 1 in.
-EMT, PVC or RGS Optional KYZ to Customer Suggest < 10 ohm loop resistance

-Equipment to be mounted on 48 in. x 72 in. x 3/4 in. minimum painted plywood attached to the wall to provide an air space behind plywood.
+EMT, PVC or RGS Optional KYZ to Customer Suggest < 10 ohm loop resistance Equipment to be mounted on 48 in. x 72 in. x 3/4 in. minimum painted plywood attached to the wall to provide an air space behind plywood.
+Boxes shall be mounted and connected to allow doors and covers to open without binding on adjacent boxes.